Accuity/puppet-twitch/README.md

  - Create a run directory for pids and logs (writable by the user)

 ##### Args:
- - `dir`: Absolute path for directory that will store the pids and logs. **The direcory must be manually created and must be writable by the user that is running the server**.
+ - `dir`: Absolute path for directory that will store the pids and logs. **The directory must be manually created and must be writable by the user that is running the server**.
 It must be provided for every action (`start`/`stop`/`status` etc), there is a ToDo to fix this
  - `bind`: The IP address to bind to, defaults to `0.0.0.0`
  - `port`: The port to listen on, defaults to `2023`